Alendronate (By mouth)

-- Wait at least 30 minutes after you take alendronate before you take any other oral medicine, including aluminum, magnesium, iron, calcium supplements, or antacids.
+- Take alendronate at least 30 minutes before you take any other oral medicine, including aluminum, magnesium, iron, or calcium supplements, or antacids.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, stomach ulcers, heartburn, cancer, anemia, or blood clotting problems, or any other stomach or bowel problems, dental problems, or you wear dentures.
-Tell your doctor if you have a mineral imbalance or malabsorption syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heartburn, anemia, blood clotting problems, ulcers or other stomach or bowel problems, a vitamin D deficiency, or a history of cancer.
+Tell your doctor if you have dental problems or if you wear dentures.
 Also tell your doctor if you smoke or drink alcohol.